 The Police Department maintains a 24-hour desk/communication center to handle direct emergency calls, 911 ring down emergency calls, walk-in complaints, and non-emergency complaints.
 The center is staffed by one of four civilian dispatchers or a uniformed police officer at all times.
 The center provides dispatch services for the Upper St. Clair Volunteer Fire Department, Tri-Community South Emergency Medical Service, South Hills Cooperative Animal Control (USC residents only), and the Upper St. Clair Police Department.

 Three investigators and a juvenile officer staff this unit of the Police Department.
 Their duties include extensive follow-up investigations of criminal complaints, handling the Police Department's community relations, and crime prevention activities.
 Additionally, they coordinate the Police Department's cases with other agencies and operate as the court liaison in criminal prosecutions.
-The juvenile officer is the coordinator for ChildLine investigations that have been referred to our Department by the Allegheny County District Attorney's Office .
+The juvenile officer is the primary investigator for ChildLine investigations that have been referred to our Department by the Allegheny County District Attorney's Office .

 The Patrol Division is the unit that contains the bulk of the workforce of the Police Department.
 The Patrol Division consists of four squads of officers who maintain 24-hour patrol of the community.
-Each squad consist of one supervisor, four police officers, and a civilian dispatcher.
 Their duties include answering calls for service, conducting initial investigations, traffic enforcement, and accident investigation.

 The Traffic Division consists of officers tasked with enforcing the Pennsylvania Vehicle Code and conducting traffic studies.
 The primary goal of the Traffic Division is to maintain the safety of roadways throughout Upper St. Clair.